yberrada/MongoDBAtlasDeveloperDay/README.md

         "$limit": 1
     }
 ```
-> The search stage should match a movie titled: *The Storyteller*.
-Notice that our query string is *Storteler*.
+> The search stage should match a document that answers the following question: *"When was Automatic Payrolls founded?".*.

 ## Exercise 5 : Test Query in Code